miyadaiku/miyadaiku-docs/doc/contents/en/guide/config.rst

 Config
 ======================

-The config file is a YAML file that specifies settings of the entire Miyadaiku project and default values ​​of document properties.
+The config file is a YAML file that specifies default values ​​of document properties.

-The default values ​​of propertieof contents are specified in the `` config.yml`` file in the root directory.
+The default values ​​of properts are specified in the ``config.yml`` file in the root directory.

 You can also create a YAML file in a subdirectory within the ``contents`` directory and specify a default value for each directory.
 Files that satisfy the following conditions in the ``contents`` directory are read as config files.